suoglu/UART-Tool/README.md

 ### Description

-When the [script](Sources/uart.py) run, it polls for a serial device.
+When the tool is run, it polls for a serial device.
 First it searches for a *ttyUSB* device, then for a *ttyACM* device and finally for a *ttyCOM* device.
 If nothing is found, it exits.
 If found software configurations are initialized and script waits for and user input.
+Tool also starts logging errors and program messages in program log.
+This log file is deleted by default upon normal exit.

+Arguments can be given to change UART configurations.
+These can only be given during the [script](Sources/uart.py) call.

+After initialization, user can enter data or issue commands.
 Anything that starts with a single `\` considered a command, everything else data.
 To send a `\`, `\\` should be entered.
 Data can be entered as a character or a number of different bases.

 When the connection is lost, script automatically exits.
 User can also exit via exit commands or by keyboard interrupt.

 ## Arguments

+User can change UART configurations via arguments when calling the [script](Sources/uart.py).
 Default configurations for the UART is 8-bit data with no parity and 1 stop bit; and baud rate set to 115.2k.

+There are also helper functionalities provided with the arguments.
+One of these functionalities can be used at once, and script exits after doing its job.
+Passing `help` as an argument provides information about the script call.

+### Interactive Call

+One way to change UART configurations is interactive call.
+When `i` is passed as an argument when calling the [script](Sources/uart.py), tool is initialized in interactive mode.
+In this mode tool asks user for configurations.
+When an empty answer is given default value for asked configuration is used.

+### Configuration Arguments

-User can change these configurations via arguments when calling the tool.
+User can also change UART configurations directly via arguments when calling the tool.
 User can also specify a serial device path.
 Device name must start with *tty*.
 Tool automatically detects arguments.
 Supported arguments (Bold for default values):

 * Data size: 5, 6, 7, **8**
 * Baud rate: **115.2k**, 1.2k<